Super Smash Bros. Melee

 If they can be found, add codes for the Japanese and European versions.

-The video on the left shows that Giga Bowser was in fact playable at some point in development, albeit likely only for AI testing or to see if Bowser's files were successfully copied for Giga Bowser.
+The video on the right shows that Giga Bowser was in fact playable at some point in development, albeit likely only for AI testing or to see if Bowser's files were successfully copied for Giga Bowser.
 The former is probably more accurate, as all boss characters are playable in some form using the debug mode.
 See the Notes page for the codes.
+Interestingly enough, this remains in Super Smash Bros.
+Ultimate.

 Boot-Up Message Log

-The game sends a few debug logs to GameCube's hardware during the startup process, but this is never seen by a player using a retail GameCube.
+The game sends a few debug logs to GameCube's hardware during the startup process, but this is never seen by a player by normal means.
+It is only displayed in game through the [crash debugger].
 It's possible to view these messages in Dolphin by enabling the logging feature (View --> Show Log).
 Note that some parts of the log are based on the system the log was retrieved from, such as the system's set date and time when it was accessed ("GC Calendar Year").
+The Language, DbLevel, and DATE are determined by the version of the game loaded and the developer functions enabled at boot.
 Below is an example of such a log:

 # --------------------------------------------- # Super Smash Bros.
 Melee # # Distribution 1 # Language 1 # DbLevel 0 # Arena Size 19 MB # ARAM Free Size 9 MB # DATE Nov 22 2001 TIME 13:22:57 # GC Calendar Year 2013 Month 10 Day 1 # Hour 0 Min 0 Sec 29 #